Information for Faculty

 Credits earned abroad

 Penn State accepts all credits earned in a University-sponsored program.
 They are considered Penn State credits, not transfer credits.
 Students receive a grade and cannot take a course as pass/fail.
-The overseas courses must be translated into the Penn State system, which is generally done by the chair of the academic program of the major that the course falls under.
+The overseas courses must be translated into the Penn State system, which is generally done by the chair of the academic program of the major under which the course falls.
 The syllabus is attached to a one-page Course Equivalency Form that is completed and signed by the faculty member determining the Penn State equivalent.
 Ruth Pflueger assists faculty through this process.